-SciColl’s Official Launch Ceremony scheduled for 16 April 2013 in Paris
+SciColl’s Official Launch Ceremony held 16 April 2013 in Paris

 More than 40 participants from 16 countries attended the Second International SciColl Conference at the Melbourne Museum in February 2011.
 The conference explored four interdisciplinary challenges that could benefit from greater use of scientific collections: